A new approach to divergences in quantum electrodynamics, concrete examples: Concrete examples, Feynman integrals

-We do not write down the formula for the first \emph{regular} approximation $\sigma_{1}$, since it is too complex (see \cite{AB}, formula (47.52)).
-Our main goal is the construction and investigation of the deviation factor $U_{0}(L)$.
-According to \eqref{5.4} we have
+\emph{In this way the ultraviolet divergence (when $L{\to}\infty$) and the infrared divergence (when $\lambda{\to}0$) disappear simultaneously.} We do not write down the formula for the second term $\tilde{a}_{2}(q,L)$ in \eqref{3.5} since it is rather complicated (see \cite[formula (47.52)]{AB}).
+Our main goal is the construction and investigation of the deviation factor $W_{0}(L,\lambda)$.
+We recall that according to \eqref{4.4} we have